 SCIENCE_TELLURIC_CORR<input_pro_catg>: The input science frame corrected for telluric contamination.
-Please see the molecfit_correct section of the molecfit manual for more information on the output products.
+In the case where the input science is either a MAPPED_SCI_LSS or MAPPED_FLUX_SCI_LSS format, the output product retains the input format of a multi-extension 2D image with all rows divided by the telluric correction.
+Please see the molecfit_correct section of the molecfit manual for more information on the other output products.